 This local designer's day-to-evening pieces add glam to resort wear.
-The vampy, kimono-style silk tunics are worth a look. www.maggiecoulombe.com..
+The printed silk caftans and kimono-style tunics are worth a look. www.maggiecoulombe.com..

 This Foodland serves West Maui and is open daily from 6 am to midnight.

 These sultry swimsuits and cover-ups have graced countless magazine covers and wowed celebrities.
-Letarte's eco-friendly flagship store carries cool gift items, including local jewelry.
+Letarte's eco-friendly flagship store carries cool gift items, including local jewelry by Maui Mari.
 The designer's daughter has inspired a girls' line, called Petite Letarte. www.letarteswimwear.com.

 Besides reliable restaurants like Italian Delight and 100 Wines, this plaza includes Barnes & Noble, Maui Dive Shop, Lahaina Farms (a gourmet grocery store), and other stores featuring sporting goods and trendy apparel. www.lahainagateway.com.

 Island department store Hilo Hattie Fashion Center anchors the complex and puts on a free hula show at 2:30 pm every Wednesday.
-In addition to the Hard Rock Cafe, Warren & Annabelle's magic show, and a four-screen cinema, you can find a replica of an ancient Hawaiian village complete with three full-size thatch huts built with 10,000 feet of Big Island ohia wood, 20 tons of pili grass, and more than 4 mi of handwoven coconut senit (twine).
+In addition to the Hard Rock Cafe, an ABC Store, and Warren & Annabelle's magic show, you can find a replica of an ancient Hawaiian village complete with three full-size thatch huts built with 10,000 feet of Big Island ohia wood, 20 tons of pili grass, and more than 4 mi of handwoven coconut senit (twine).
 There's all that and validated parking.

 Head to this fun place to investigate.
 Shaded outdoor stalls sell everything from printed and hand-painted T-shirts and sundresses to jewelry, pottery, wood carvings, fruit, and gaudily painted coconut husks—some, but not all, made by local craftspeople.

 With furnaces glowing bright orange and loads of mesmerizing sculptures on display, this glassworks is an exciting place to visit.
-The working studio, set back from Makawao's main street in a little courtyard, is owned by a family of glassblowers.
+The studio, set back from Makawao's main street in a little courtyard, is owned by a family of glassblowers.
 There's one day each week when the furnace is at rest, so call the studio if you're visiting to see the artists at work. www.hotislandglass.com..